ADI-2707/Expense-Tracker/BackEnd/README.md

 ## Security
 - CSRF protection is disabled for API endpoints using `@csrf_exempt` decorator
 - Email uniqueness is enforced at the database level
-- Password is stored as plain text (Note: This is not recommended for production.
-Consider using proper password hashing)

 ## Expense Endpoints